“‘Āina i ka houpō o Kāne.”

 Since then, Leilani and her two year-old are now able to take hot showers, cook on a safer stove, keep food cool in a refrigerator, and have electricity for lighting and other appliances after dark.
 They are happier and are doing well.

 How We Help

 Every family is different but they all need our help.
 Please consider helping families in need with a donation to Neighborhood Place of Puna’s Family Strengthening Program.

-Family Dwelling Structure: Due to the housing crisis in all of Hawai’i, with Hawai’i leading the United States in homelessness -with nearly half of all Native Hawaiians living away from the islands in part to support their families during times of economic instability- many Puna families resort to humble living structures amidst a housing crisis in order to continue to call Hawai’i home.
+Family Dwelling Structure: Due to the housing crisis in all of Hawai’i, with Hawai’i leading the United States in homelessness -and nearly half of all Native Hawaiians living away from the islands in part to support their families during times of economic instability- many Puna families resort to humble living structures in order to continue to call Hawai’i home.